philwonski/twplugins-hello-json/README.md

 HelloJson is an opinionated workflow for developing [TiddlyWiki](https://tiddlywiki.com) plugins -- namely plugins that do asynchronous CRUD operations on JSON from external sources (like JSON from SaaS apps or any other REST API).

+Uhm, what was that?

 At bottom, it's really just a *file structure* with 3 levels.
 I like to use this structure for js development in general, and TiddlyWiki plugins in particular.

 ![image](/docs/illustration.png)

 * In this repo, the main.js is called hj.js for "hellojson" and the class file is called classHeyJson.js.
-Helper filenames vary.
+Helper filenames vary and start with `helper-`.

 This setup serves me well whenever I'm building alternative user interfaces for tools like Salesforce, Airtable, Quickbooks, and Wordpress.